Chaklader/SignalSyncPro/papers/Rule_Based_Control_DEV.md

 Total: 15 seconds (via P2)
 ```

+When P1 has been green for 30 seconds or more, extending it by 15 seconds would exceed the 44s MAX_GREEN limit.
+Instead,
+the controller cycles through P2 with its minimum green time (3s), taking exactly 15 seconds total.
+The bus arrives
+precisely when the new P1 phase begins—still achieving zero delay.

 ##### From P2 (Can skip to P1)

 ###### **Case 2a: At start of P2 MIN_GREEN**